- Featuring studios that have absolutely nailed their interior design.

 Runwildmusic’s studio setup is focused and committed to pulling off the timber theme, and he executes it with perfection.
 From the walls to the desk, the studio setup oozes character.
-Even the custom (DIY?)
-500-series racks are made out of wood, and they look absolutely killer.
+Even the custom (DIY?) rack units are made out of wood, and they look absolutely killer.
 Would love to know where we could pick up a pair to review!
 (P.S. check out some of our favourite 500-series racks by clicking here)

 It was a hard choice as to whether we should’ve kept this one for a “Most Luxurious Studios Ever” series, but we just had to throw it in here for the immaculate interior design housed within this picture-perfect studio.